lab-yue/r-docs/pages/R-intro/12-Graphical-procedures.md

 :

-    Can be used to change the current graphics device to the one at position `k`{.variable} of the device list.
+    Can be used to change the current graphics device to the one at position `k` of the device list.
 Returns the number and label of the device.

 `dev.off(k)`

 :

-    Terminate the graphics device at point `k`{.variable} of the device list.
+    Terminate the graphics device at point `k` of the device list.
 For some devices, such as `postscript` devices, this will either print the file immediately or correctly complete the file for later printing, depending on how the device was initiated.